 In the first months of 36 CE, the emperor Tiberius sent a Parthian prince named Tiridates, who had been living as an exile in the Roman empire, to Parthia to replace king Artabanus II.
 Vitellius was to support the Roman-backed ruler, and seems to have done so brilliantly, not in the least because he could count on an important ally.

-In the preceding year, 35, Artabanus had installed his son Arsaces as king of Armenia, expelling the pro-Roman king Vonones.
-At the beginning of his governorship, Vitellius had invited the brother of the king of neighboring Iberia, Mithradates, to seize the Armenian throne.
+In the preceding year, 35, Artabanus had installed his son Arsaces as king of Armenia.
+At the beginning of his governorship, Vitellius had invited the brother of the king of neighboring Iberia, Mithridates, to seize the Armenian throne.
 The result had been a full-scale war between Armenia and Iberia, in which nomads from Central Eurasia played a role as well.
 When Artabanus of Parthia had tried to intervene, Vitellius had ordered his legions to prepare for battle (late 35?).
-This was too much for the Parthian king, who backed off and accepted Mithradates of Iberia, the new pro-Roman king of Armenia.
+This was too much for the Parthian king, who backed off and accepted Mithridates of Iberia, the new pro-Roman king of Armenia.
 This had been a great loss of face and many Parthians had started to ignore their oath of loyalty to Artabanus.
 So, it was the Parthians themselves who sided with Tiridates, the Parthian prince from Rome, who arrived in the spring of 36.
 Vitellius escorted him across the Euphrates, where Tiridates was welcomed by several Parthian noblemen.

 Vitellius may have wanted to play a bigger role in Tiridates' accession, but was forced to go to nearby Cilicia, where a wandering tribe refused to obey Roman tax gatherers.
 Vitellius isolated the rebels in two hill forts, where thirst forced them into surrender.